infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 ## New Features

-Here's what we shipped in the month of August:
+Here's what we shipped over the summer:

 ### Row Selection